andyl/vagrant_base/README.md

 - you can move your VM between desktop and datacenter
 - you can run many independent VMs on a production host

-We provide a set of VM images that are pre-loaded with language runtimes (Ruby, NodeJS, Python), editors (vim), databases (SqLite, Postgres, Redis), etc.  The machine images are extensible and customizable.
+We provide VM images that are pre-loaded with language runtimes (Ruby, NodeJS, Python), editors (vim), databases (SqLite, Postgres, Redis), etc.  The machine images are extensible and customizable.

 This tooling is optimized for research and development.
 For high-volume production, use performance-oriented tools like KVM / Firecracker / Docker.